 2. In the case where a complainant is unable or incapable of providing a written statement, a verbal complaint of discrimination may be made to the City of St. George’s Human Resources Director.
 Under these circumstances the complainant will be interviewed, and the Human Resources Director will assist the complainant in converting the verbal allegations to writing.

-3. When a complaint is received, the Human Resources Director will provide written acknowledgment to the complainant within ten (10) days by certified mail.
+3. When a complaint is received, the Human Resources Director will provide written acknowledgment to the complainant within ten (10) calendar days by certified mail.

-4. If a complaint is deemed incomplete, additional information will be requested, and the complainant will be provided sixty (60) business days to submit the required information.
+4. If a complaint is deemed incomplete, additional information will be requested, and the complainant will be provided sixty (60) calendar days to submit the required information.
 Failure to do so may be considered good cause for a determination of no investigative merit.

-5. Within fifteen (15) business days from receipt of a completed complaint, the City of St. George will determine its jurisdiction in pursuing the matter and whether the complaint has sufficient merit to warrant investigation.
-Within five (5) days of this decision, the City of St. George's Human Resources Director or his/her authorized designee will notify the complainant by certified mail, informing them of the disposition.
+5. Within fifteen (15) calendar days from receipt of a completed complaint, the City of St. George will determine its jurisdiction in pursuing the matter and whether the complaint has sufficient merit to warrant investigation.
+Within five (5) calendar days of this decision, the City of St. George’s Human Resources Director or his/her authorized designee will notify the complainant by certified mail, informing them of the disposition.

 a.
 If the decision is not to investigate the complaint, the notification shall specifically state the reason for this decision.